 This camera and many other basic snapshot cameras like it are most commonly distributed by Lomography, a company dedicated to a lo-fi philosophy of shooting intuitively, worrying less about settings and more about moments.

-Unfortunately the Holga 135 has since been discontinued though you can pick one up on eBay anywhere from AUD $50 to $150.
+Unfortunately the Holga 135 has since been discontinued though you can pick one up on eBay or Amazon anywhere from AUD $50 to $150.
 Paired with almost any film stock, the Holga 135 and its light-leak prone build quality produce a painterly, romantic aesthetic.

 American photographer, Nancy Rexroth completed an entire body of work on the toy Diana camera and published the photographs in her monograph, IOWA.
 The series is testament to The Diana and its poetic power.